strt/www/content/posts/2019-05-10-hurrah-off-to-the-finals-of-prestigious-rankings.md

 ---
 “We're delighted to be once again at the top of a prestigious international ranking of strategic communications advisors.
 We can’t help but feel proud of being part of a team that so clearly sets the agenda for the Nordic market,” says Oscar Hyleén, CEO Diplomat Group.

-It’s all decided at the 2019 EMEA Sabre Awards in London on 22 May.
-Fingers crossed!

 [Read more here.](https://www.holmesreport.com/events-awards/agencies-of-the-year/2019-agencies-of-the-year/emea/nordic-consultancies-of-the-year)